dokku/dokku/docs/networking/proxies/traefik.md

 - While Traefik will respect labels associated with other containers, only `web` containers have Traefik labels injected by the plugin.
 - Only `http:80` and `https:443` port mappings are supported.
 - If no `http:80` mapping is found, the first `http` port mapping is used for http requests.
-- If no `https:443` mapping is found, the first `https` port mapping is used for http requests.
+- If no `https:443` mapping is found, the first `https` port mapping is used for https requests.
 - If no `https` mapping is found, the container port from `http:80` will be used for https requests.
 - Requests are routed as soon as the container is running and passing healthchecks.